wind198/BTVN_B11_MAIL_SENDING_APP/README.md

 #### Run the createdb.sql file in the repo to reproduce the db
 #### Set 2 ENV variable DBUSER & DBPASS as user name and password to access mySQL sever

-### You need to set an ENV SENDGRID_API with value ="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"
+### You will need an  API key and an authenticated email in order to use Sendgrid service, the API key need to be set as SENDGRID_API env variable, and the FromEmail variable in worker package need to be updated to be your authenticated email